flauwekeul/honeycomb/README.md

 ### 🛠 Refactorings

-1. Only inject what's needed, instead of whole factories (see `Grid.rectangle()` for example).
-2. Don't use `this` at all and just inject a context.
+1. Don't use `this` at all and just inject a context.
 Functional programming yo 🤓.